NVIDIA-AI-IOT/remembr/eval.md

 python scripts/question_scripts/form_question_jsons.py --caption_file captions_{{captioner_name}}_{{seconds_per_caption}}_secs
 ```

 This is meant to also aggregate the "optimal" context required to answer the question based on the captioner and seconds per caption, so you must set `captioner_name` and `seconds_per_caption`.
 We recommend using a 3 seconds per caption value.
-Here is an example:
+Here is an example coninuing from above:

 ```
 python scripts/question_scripts/form_question_jsons.py --caption_file captions_VILA1.5-13b_3_secs